 Darron has also defended and prosecuted offences of attempted murder [R .v.
 W 2014 – a burglar was stabbed in the head by a law student as he tried to escape from the targeted address] and manslaughter [R .v.
 D 2015 – the deceased owed a drug debt and was pushed out of a moving vehicle].
 Other cases reflect serious sexual allegations, including stranger rape [R .v.
 W 2015 – accused waited for his target outside a train station before raping her repeatedly at gun point], rape within the matrimonial home, serious sexual offences against children [R .v.
 R 2011 – rape of a 12-year-old girl by her foster carers].

 Other cases have involved the importation or sale of firearms & ammunition, armed robbery, serious violence involving kidnap and torture, undercover police operations infiltrating the importation and supply of drugs, large scale online fraud using the Gumtree website, and allegations of misconduct in public office.

-Corporate and Gross Negligence Manslaughter
+Health & Safety, Corporate & Gross Negligence Manslaughter

 Darron has been involved in a number of gross negligence manslaughter cases in this developing area of law.
 Such cases have required a considerable amount of detailed preparation, involving careful analysis of the evidence and wide research of the issues.
 Invariably Darron has found that such cases have been the subject of much media attention (see the linked notable case of R .v.
 Hussain), and where inevitably emotions run high for all interested parties.